Tuesday, 31 January 2012

 Preheat the oven to 180C/350F.
 Bake the galettes straight from the fridge for 30-40 minutes until puffy and deep golden brown.
 Just before they come out, combine the icing sugar and hot water.
 Remove from the oven to a wire rack, then immediately brush with the glaze.
 Leave to cool (I placed a bit of kitchen towel underneath as they were a bit buttery on the bottom).

-* You can use orange blossom water, the liquor of your choice (rum, brandy etc) or I used 1tsp of vanilla extract and 2 tsp of water to make up the liquid.
+* You can use orange blossom water, the liquor of your choice (rum, brandy etc) or vanilla extract.

 (Makes 2 small galettes - each serves 3-4)